 There are two main types of business coaches: general and niche.
 General coaches work with small businesses who don't have any particular problems or issues to address; they're good for someone who wants general advice about running their company, but doesn't need help with any specific area of their company.
 Niche coaches specialise in helping businesses solve specific problems related to their industry - for example, if your company makes dog food or cat food and has trouble finding customers who want to buy it online (or perhaps even at all), then an eCommerce specialist would be able to help you boost sales online by teaching them how best practices work so that everyone benefits from using them!

 The first thing you should ask is if the business coach has experience in your industry.
 If they don't, it's unlikely that they'll be able to help you.
 You also want to make sure that they've worked with companies like yours before and understand the challenges faced by startups like yours.
-In addition to asking if a coach has worked with companies similar to yours, ask if he or she has worked personally with someone who runs an organization similar in size and scope as yours.
+In addition to asking if a coach has worked with companies similar to yours, ask if he or she has worked personally with someone who runs an organisation similar in size and scope as yours.

 If your company faces unique problems related to its industry or niche (for example: small businesses owned by women), make sure that any potential business coaches have experience working with people like yourself--and not just generic clients who happen not to be female-owned small businesses!